 1. Trading Fees

 Wealthsimple Trade has no fees for buying and selling stocks and ETFs.
-That’s right, $0, and a first in Canada.
-One exception to this is when you make a USD trade, you pay a 1.50% currency conversion fee (exchange rate fees are typical for brokerages).
+One exception to this is when you make a USD trade; you pay a 1.50% currency conversion fee (exchange rate fees are typical for brokerages).

-Questrade offers popular investment products including ETFs, stocks, GICs, mutual funds, options, initial public offerings, and bonds.
+Questrade offers popular investment products, including ETFs, stocks, GICs, mutual funds, options, initial public offerings, bonds, and more.

 As for Wealthsimple Trade, the only products available are stocks and ETFs.
-While there are thousands of these assets on the Wealthsimple Trade app, not all Canadian and U.S. stocks and ETFs are listed.
+While thousands of these assets are on the Wealthsimple Trade app, not all Canadian and U.S. stocks and ETFs are listed.

-Both Wealthsimple Trade and Questrade offer the three most popular investment accounts i.e. personal non-registered accounts, RRSP, and TFSAs.
+Wealthsimple Trade and Questrade offer the three most popular investment accounts, i.e. personal non-registered accounts, RRSPs, and TFSAs.

-Questrade also offers trading in RESPs, LIRA, LIF, RRIF, corporate investment, and margin accounts.
+Questrade also offers several other trading accounts, such as RESPs, LIRA, LIF, RRIF, corporate investment, trust, investment club, and margin accounts.

-You can start trading on your Wealthsimple Trade account with $100.
+You can start trading on your Wealthsimple Trade account for as little as $200.
 Actually, they do not have a minimum account balance requirement, and you can technically open an account with $1.

 For a Questrade trading account, you need a minimum balance of $1,000 to start trading.

-Wealthsimple’s Trade app has racked up a 4.6/5 rating on the App Store from 18,600+ reviews.
+Wealthsimple’s Trade app has racked up a 4.7/5 rating from over 123,000 reviews.
 Simply put, it has a clean interface and is very easy to navigate for beginners.
+The app integrates its Cash and Invest products.

-Questrade offers a web app (IQ Web) that functions across all devices, a mobile app, and IQ Edge which is a desktop downloadable software.
+Questrade offers a web app (IQ Web) that functions across all devices, a mobile app, and IQ Edge, a desktop downloadable software.

 A basic Questrade account comes with free access to snap quotes.
-Snap quotes are real-time data that need to be refreshed to update it.
-Clients can pay $19.95 to $89.95 per month for access to their streaming real-time data.
+Snap quotes are real-time data that need to be refreshed to update it. and they are generally adequate for most traders.
+Clients can pay $19.95 to $89.95 per month for access to streaming real-time data.

 Trading accounts with Questrade and Wealthsimple Trade are protected against insolvency through the Canadian Investor Protection Fund (CIPF).

-Questrade allows you to trade U.S.-listed stocks and ETFs without the need to convert from USD to CAD.
+Questrade allows you to trade U.S.-listed stocks and ETFs without converting from USD to CAD.
 This can lead to significant savings in currency conversion fees.

-Wealthsimple Trade offers a $25 sign-up bonus when you open a new account and deposit and trade at least $100 in stocks.
+Wealthsimple Trade offers a $25 sign-up bonus when you open a new account (no promo code is required with the link) and deposit at least $150.

 In summary, investors who are new to trading stocks and ETFs on their own would enjoy the clean, intuitive interface offered by the Wealthsimple Trade phone app.

 You can simply look up a stock or ETF symbol, buy or sell it, and be done.
-There are no trading commissions unless you are converting CAD to USD and you can start trading with as little as $100.
+There are no trading commissions unless you convert CAD to USD, and you can start trading with as little as $150.

 Sign up for a free Wealthsimple Trade Account.

 Questrade has a more versatile platform.
-Active self-directed traders can pay to access in-depth streaming market data and research, and they have a lot more investment products and accounts to choose from.
+Active, self-directed traders can pay to access in-depth streaming market data and research, and they have many more investment products and accounts to choose from.

 Also, if you trade U.S. stocks and ETFs, you can save on USD-CAD currency conversion fees by funding your account with USD.

-Overall, Questrade offers a more robust trading platform for most investors, however, you will need to fund your account with at least $1,000 to get started.
+Overall, Questrade offers a more robust trading platform for most investors; however, you need to fund your account with at least $1,000 to get started.

 Get $50 in free trades at Questrade.